flyteorg/flyteidl/protos/docs/event/event.rst

    :widths: auto

    "external_id", ":ref:`ref_string`", "", "Identifier for an external resource created by this task execution, for example Qubole query ID or presto query ids."
+   "retry_attempt", ":ref:`ref_uint32`", "", "retry attempt number for this external resource, ie., 2 for the second attempt" "phase", ":ref:`ref_flyteidl.core.TaskExecution.Phase`", "", "Phase associated with the external resource"